Subtypes of HIV

-The subtypes of HIV include two major types, HIV type 1 (HIV-1) and HIV type 2 (HIV-2).
-HIV-1 is related to viruses found in chimpanzees and gorillas living in western Africa, while HIV-2 viruses are related to viruses found in the sooty mangabey, a vulnerable West African primate.
-HIV-1 viruses can be further divided into groups M, N, O and P. The HIV-1 group M viruses predominate and are responsible for the AIDS pandemic.
+There are two main subtypes of HIV, known as HIV type 1 (HIV-1) and HIV type 2 (HIV-2).
+These subtypes have distinct genetic differences and are associated with different epidemiological patterns and clinical characteristics.

+HIV-1 exhibits a genetic relation to viruses indigenous to chimpanzees and gorillas that inhabit West Africa, while HIV-2 viruses are affiliated with viruses present in the sooty mangabey, a vulnerable West African primate.

+HIV-1 viruses can be further stratified into groups M, N, O, and P. Among these, HIV-1 group M viruses are the most prevalent, infecting nearly 90% of people living with HIV and are responsible for the global AIDS pandemic.
 Group M can be further subdivided into subtypes based on genetic sequence data.
-Some of the subtypes are known to be more virulent or are resistant to different medications.
-Likewise, HIV-2 viruses are thought to be less virulent and transmissible than HIV-1 M group viruses, although HIV-2 is also known to cause AIDS.
+Certain subtypes are known for their increased virulence or drug resistance to different medications used to treat HIV.

+HIV-2 viruses are generally considered to be less virulent and less transmissible than HIV-1 M group viruses, although HIV-2 is also known to still cause AIDS.

-One of the obstacles to treatment of the human immunodeficiency virus (HIV) is its high genetic variability.
+One of the prevailing challenges in the pursuit of effective management of HIV is the virus's pronounced genetic variability and rapid viral evolution.